Non-Kahler Ricci flow singularities modeled on Kahler-Ricci solitons: Convergence to the blowdown soliton

 Using equation~\eqref{F1d} to rewrite the first term on the \textsc{rhs}, it is easy to see that

 So by using equations~\eqref{inhom} and \eqref{Ynice}, we find that equation~\eqref{LiH} can be rewritten as the linear second-order \emph{homogeneous} \textsc{ode}

-Because $f_s/f\sim1/s$ and $-(f_s/f)_s\sim1/s^2$ as $s\searrow0$, this \textsc{ode} has a regular singular point at $s=0$.
-It is approximated in a neighborhood of $s=0$ by the equidimensional Euler equation $s^2y(s)+sy'(s)+y(s)=0$, for which a fundamental set of solutions is $\{\cos(\log s),\,\sin(\log s)\}$.
+Because $f_s/f\sim1/s$ and $(f_s/f)_s\sim-1/s^2$ as $s\searrow0$, this \textsc{ode} has a regular singular point at $s=0$.
+It is approximated in a neighborhood of $s=0$ by the equidimensional Euler equation $s^2y''(s)-sy'(s)+y(s)=0$, for which a fundamental set of solutions is $\{s,\,s\log(s))\}$.
 It then follows from a theorem of Frobenius that a fundamental set of solutions of the exact equation has the form

 where all coefficients except $a_0$ and $b_0$ are determined by recurrence relations.
 We conclude that $F$ is identically zero for all $s\geq0$, hence that the soliton is K\"ahler. \end{proof} Theorem~1.5 of \cite{FIK03} tells us that the blowdown soliton is unique up to scaling and isometry among $\mr U(2)$-invariant K\"ahler--Ricci solitons.
-Hence this completes our proof of the Main Theorem.
+Hence this completes our presentation of evidence in favor of our Main Conjecture.